bitrix24/b24restdocs/api-reference/ai/prompts/conditions.md

 ## Setter Functions

-Within prompts, you can set temperature and tokens.
+Inside prompts, you can set temperature and tokens.
 Moreover, they can be different depending on [conditions](*conditions).

 - `@setTemperature()`
 - `@setTokens()`

-Let's enhance the example from the previous section about functions, using setters:
+Let's enhance the example from the previous section about functions using setters:

 ```js
 @if (length(marker.user_message) < 10)